emartineznunez/AutoMeKin/docs/results.md

 This is an energy diagram with the _relevant paths_ , which are those that participate in the dynamics at the conditions of interest.
-If you change the `value[ImpPaths]` in the kinetics section of the input data, you can incorporate/remove some pathways (the maximum number of TSs in the profile is 100).
+If you change the `value[ImpPaths]` in the kinetics section of the input data, you can incorporate/remove some pathways; the maximum number of TSs in the profile is 100.
 This file is deprecated.

 ### frag_warnings